AI4REALNET/T2.1_graph_neural_solver/README.md

 # GNN Powergrid

+## Short description of the algorithm
 This repository implements Graph Neural Networks for Power Flow (PF) simulation.
-This implementation may inspire future works whcih are based mainly on control (RL) problems.
+This implementation will guide future works considering the control (RL based) problem in which the agent's policy could be enhanced using physics informed neural networks.

+In this implementation the inputs to the GNN are the injections ($p^{load}$, $p^{prod}$) at nodes and admittances at the power lines ($y_ij$) connecting a pair of nodes.
+Based on these inputs, the GNN outputs the voltage angle $\theta$ at the nodes (substations).
+Based on these predictions, other grid variables like active power could be computed easily as a post-processing step.

 <div align="center">
   <img src="./imgs/gnn_eq_powergrid.png">